-PanAust procures goods and services locally where practical and based on commercial competitiveness, risk profile and contractor/supplier capacity.
+PanAust procures local goods and services where practical, based on commercial competitiveness, risk profile and contractor/supplier capacity.
 PanAust acknowledges that its greatest supply chain responsibility is at a local level where it has the maximum ability to influence suppliers and contractors.
 Contracts are subject to PanAust's standard terms and conditions which include statements relating to PanAust's expectations regarding upholding and protecting human rights.